theTushar-dot/CSD/README.md

 ![Alt text](./generated_images/HEUN_new.png)

+In my study, LMSDiscreteScheduler proved ideal for our generation task, as it delivers high-quality textured images even with just 10 inference steps.
+Its discrete approximation to the diffusion process ensures a stable and controlled generation path, preserving image structure and details.
+Although inference time is similar across most schedulers, the quality of generated images varies significantly.
+For instance, HeunDiscreteScheduler can produce good results with 50 inference steps, but the computational cost outweighs the quality benefits.

 ## Generating images of different aspect ration
 For this purpose "./depth_images/2_nocrop.png" is used as mentioned in the assignment (all images are generated using depth information and normal surface information with conditioning scale of 1.0 and 0.5 respectively and 10 inference steps LMSDiscreteScheduler)